 This year, we will introduce the Marina Bay Sands x SGIFF: Youth Film Project where two aspiring filmmakers will have the opportunity to try their hand at co-producing and co-directing a short documentary on the 2017 Sands for Singapore Charity Festival.

 The Youth Film Project takes place from August to September.
-Applications are open until 31 July 2017.
+Applications are extended to 7 August 2017.